Alexi Casilla: Minnesota Twins

 In 2007, after a brief call-up with the Twins, Casilla became the everyday second baseman after Luis Castillo was traded to the New York Mets.
-Casilla struggled, producing a .222 batting average with no home runs in 189 at-bats.
+Casilla struggled, producing a .222 batting average with no home runs and 9 runs batted in (RBI) in 56 games.

-In 2008, Casilla did not make the Twins Opening Day roster and instead started for the Twins AAA affiliate, the Rochester Red Wings.
+In 2008, Casilla did not make the Twins Opening Day roster and instead started for the Twins Triple-A affiliate, the Rochester Red Wings.
 After an injury to infielder Nick Punto, Casilla was called up in May.
 On May 19, 2008, Casilla hit a three-run homer, his first career MLB home run against Texas Rangers.
 It was also his first hit of the 2008 season.
 Casilla spent the rest of the 2008 season as the Twins' starting second baseman and second hitter in the lineup.

-At the end of the 2008 season, he was batting .281 with 7 home runs and 50 RBIs.
+He finished the season batting .281 with seven home runs and 50 RBI in 98 games.

 Casilla struggled to begin the 2009 season.
-After hitting only .167 in his first 84 at-bats, he was optioned to AAA Rochester.
-He was recalled and had a .202 AVG, .280 OBP, and a .259 SLG.
+After hitting only .167 in his first 84 at-bats, he was optioned to Triple-A Rochester.
+He was recalled and had a .202 average, 17 RBI, a .280 on-base percentage, and a .259 slugging percentage in 80 games.
 He had the most at-bats without a home run in the AL.

 In 2009, during the 2009 AL Central tie-breaker game featuring the Twins against the Detroit Tigers, Casilla became the unlikely hero, hitting a game-winning walk-off single to score Carlos Gómez from second base in the bottom of the 12th inning.

 Prior to the 2010 season, Casilla changed his number from 25 to 12, giving number 25 to Jim Thome, who had worn the number for almost his entire 21-year career.

 For most of the 2011 season, Casilla switched between second base and shortstop, sometimes filling in for Tsuyoshi Nishioka, who was injured for the first two months of the season.
-In 97 games, Casilla hit .260 with 2 home runs and 21 RBI's.
+In 97 games, Casilla hit .260 with two home runs and 21 RBI.

 Casilla made the Twins' Opening Day roster in 2012 and got off to a relatively slow start in his first 16 games.
-For the season, he played in a career high 106 games, hitting .241 with 30 RBI's.
+For the season, he played in a career high 106 games, hitting .241 with a home run and 30 RBI.